Subcategorization: Subcategorization frames

 These examples demonstrate that subcategorization frames are specifications of the number and types of arguments of a word (usually a verb), and they are believed to be listed as lexical information (that is, they are thought of as part of a speaker's knowledge of the word in the vocabulary of the language).
 Dozens of distinct subcategorization frames are needed to accommodate the full combinatory potential of the verbs of any given language.
 Finally, subcategorization frames are associated most closely with verbs, although the concept can also be applied to other word categories.

 Subcategorization frames are essential parts of a number of phrase structure grammars, e.g. Head-Driven Phrase Structure Grammar, Lexical Functional Grammar, and Minimalism.

 Valency

 The subcategorization notion is similar to the notion of valency, although subcategorization originates with phrase structure grammars in the Chomskyan tradition, whereas valency originates with Lucien Tesnière of the dependency grammar tradition.
 The primary difference between the two concepts concerns the status of the subject.
 As it was originally conceived of, subcategorization did not include the subject, that is, a verb subcategorized for its complement (=object and oblique arguments) but not for its subject.
 Many modern theories now include the subject in the subcategorization frame, however.
 Valency, in contrast, included the subject from the start.
-In this regard, subcategorization is moving in the direction of valency, since many phrase structure grammars now see verbs subcategorizing for their subject as well as for their object.
+In this regard, subcategorization is moving in the direction of valency, since many phrase structure grammars now see verbs subcategorizing for their subject as well as for their objects.